 4. Our approach towards our dealings with HMRC

 We are committed to maintaining an open, transparent and collaborative approach in our dealings with tax authorities.
 In the UK, we engage with HMRC through our Customer Compliance Manager to discuss our tax affairs on a timely basis.
 Across all taxes we strive to ensure, wherever feasible, consistency in approach and reporting across all the different UK businesses.

 We take care to ensure that our tax affairs are reported accurately.
 If in the unlikely event that we identify an error in a submitted tax return, we would seek to voluntarily disclose it to HMRC.

-In summary, Relayr Limited is committed to ensuring it pays the right amount of tax in the UK and to working collaboratively with HMRC to ensure it is considered a low risk business.
+In summary, relayr LTD is committed to ensuring it pays the right amount of tax in the UK and to working collaboratively with HMRC to ensure it is considered a low risk business.

 80 St Albans Road